Low-Dimensional Gradient Helps Out-of-Distribution Detection: Experiments

 \textbf{Evaluation Metrics} Two classical metrics are reported in this paper: 1) FPR95: the false positive rate of OOD samples when the true positive rate of ID samples is at 95$\%$.
 2) AUROC: the area under the receiver operating characteristic curve.
 The smaller the FPR95 and the higher the AUROC, the better the performance.\\ \\

-\textbf{Model and Hyper-parameters} In the case of CIFAR10, we adopt the ResNet18 architecture as our base model.
-We train it using the SGD algorithm with weight decay 0.0005, momentum 0.9, cosine schedule, initial learning rate 0.1, label smoothing 0.1, epoch 200, and batch size 128.
-The clean test accuracy is $96.39\%$.
-Regrading the ImageNet dataset, we use the pre-trained ResNet50 model in Pytorch \cite{pytorch}, and the top-1 test accuracy is $76.13\%$.
+\textbf{Models and Hyper-parameters} In the case of CIFAR10, we respectively adopt the ResNet18 \cite{he2016deep}, MobileNet-v2 \cite{sandler2018mobilenetv2}, DenseNet121 \cite{huang2017densely} and Wideresnet-28-10 \cite{zagoruyko2016wide} as our base model.
+We train them using the SGD algorithm with weight decay 0.0005, momentum 0.9, cosine schedule, initial learning rate 0.1, epoch 200, and batch size 128.
+For MobileNet-v2 architecture, we change its stride from 2 to 1 to make it more suitable for CIFAR10 dataset.
+Noticing the high ratio of infinite values in the variance matrix $\mathcal{I}$ for MobileNet-v2 and DenseNet121, we excluded $\mathcal{I}$ from gradient normalization for these models.
 The pivotal hyper-parameter of our low-dimensional gradient is the reduced dimensionality, denoted as $K$.
-In our experiment, we set $K=200$ for CIFAR10 and $K=1000$ for ImageNet.
-We extract the principal subspace using PCA on CIFAR10 and average gradients on ImageNet.
+For the ResNet18, MobileNet-v2 and DenseNet architectures, we adopt the PCA subspace with $K=200$ to reduce the gradient dimension.
+For the Wideresnet-28-10 model, we adopt the average gradient subspace considering that it has much more parameters.
+Regrading the ImageNet dataset, we use the pre-trained model in Pytorch \cite{pytorch} with different architectures including ResNet50 \cite{he2016deep}, MobileNet-v2 \cite{sandler2018mobilenetv2}, DenseNet121 \cite{huang2017densely} and ViT-B16 \cite{dosovitskiy2020image}.
+The top-1 test accuracy of them are respectively $76.13\%$, $71.88\%$, $74.43\%$ and $85.42\%$.
+We adopt the average gradient subspace for all the models to obtain the low-dimensional gradient.\\ \\